 Content, List Quality & User Behavior

-Research from both academia and the industry regarding email attention and personalization indicates that relevant content and timing are still the most important factors.
+Research from both academia and industry on email attention and personalization indicates that relevant content and timing remain the most important factors.
 By improving your segmentation, consent, and creative, you will make your email marketing better than if you were to switch vendors to chase small deliverability differences.

 Integrations, Ecosystem & Workflow Automation